Strategy

 Develop Strategic Initiatives: Break down the larger goals into specific initiatives or actions that will help you achieve them.
 These initiatives should be actionable, measurable, and tied to clear outcomes.

-Allocate Resources: Determine the resources (time, budgetYour financial roadmap—a budget outlines the expected costs and resources for a project, ensuring spending stays on track., personnel) required to execute the strategy.
+Allocate Resources: Determine the resources (time, budget, personnel) required to execute the strategy.
 Prioritize investments in areas that will have the greatest impact on achieving your objectives.

 Plan for Execution: Develop a clear action plan with timelines, responsibilities, and metrics for success.
 Identify key milestones and define how progress will be measured and tracked.